Sahil-1010/Weighted_consensus/README.md

 ---

 ## 👓 Measure Model Accuracy
-To check clustering accuracy use the another notebook as `Weighted_consensus_accuracy` method is same
+To check clustering accuracy use the another notebook as `Weighted_Consensus_accuracy` method is same

 ---